-At Cedar Cove, safety and cleanliness aren't things we do just because the State requires them.
+At Cedar Cove, safety and cleanliness aren't things we do just because the state requires them.
 They're things we do because our family drinks this milk too.
+We aim to product the safest, best tasting, longest lasting milk!

 Good milk doesn't happen by accident.
 It starts with cows that are well fed, well cared for, and milked in a barn that's cleaned before every single session.
 Our herd is 100% A2A2, because we believe the genetics of the animal matter as much as everything else we do.
 A healthy A2A2 cow, a dry clean environment, and spotless equipment are the foundation of milk that's safe and genuinely good to drink raw.
 Everything else follows from that.